 The Haunting Reality: Beit Beirut and the Holiday Inn

-While not conventional tourist attractions, these sites offer an unfiltered look at the civil war’s impact.
+While not conventional tourist sites, these locations are significant Beirut attractions that offer an unfiltered look at the civil war’s impact.
 Beit Beirut, a stunning neo-Ottoman villa on the former Green Line, has been transformed into a museum and cultural center dedicated to the city’s memory and the war.

 beirut attractions a complete guide to lebanons capital 2